pimlie/nuxt-memwatch/README.md

 [![npm](https://img.shields.io/npm/dt/nuxt-memwatch.svg?style=flat-square)](https://www.npmjs.com/package/nuxt-memwatch)
 [![npm (scoped with tag)](https://img.shields.io/npm/v/nuxt-memwatch/latest.svg?style=flat-square)](https://www.npmjs.com/package/nuxt-memwatch)

-## Why and when do you use this module
+## Introduction

-Other tools may provide the same or better functionality, but this module is probably the quickest way to get more insights in the memory usage of your nuxt server.
-Especially when using the node-memwatch peer dependency it could help you track down memory leaks.
-See [node-memwatcher](https://github.com/pimlie/node-memwatcher) and [node-memwatch](https://github.com/airbnb/node-memwatch) readme's for more information
+This module gives you better insights in the heap usages of your nuxt server.
+Especially when using the node-memwatch peer dependency it can be used to help track down memory leaks.
+This module uses [node-memwatcher](https://github.com/pimlie/node-memwatcher) and [node-memwatch](https://github.com/airbnb/node-memwatch), see their readme's for more information

+Allthough other tools may provide the same or better functionality, this module is probably the quickest.

 <p align="center"><img src="./assets/demo.gif" alt="nuxt-memwatch demo"/></p>